otrv4/otrv4/architecture-decisions/001-security-level.md

 and immune to timing attacks.
 Since its nonce is significantly larger, it is safe randomly generate it.
 It takes 2<sup>249</sup> simple operations against XSalsa20 reduced to 8 rounds to break it.
-In OTRv4, XSalsa20 is used with the following parameters: 20 rounds, 192-bits nonces, and 256-bit keys.
+In OTRv4, XSalsa20 is used with the following parameters: 20 rounds, 192-bits nonce, and 256-bit key.

 The protocol uses SHAKE-256 as the hash function, as it gives a 256-bit security if the output is 64 bytes, and 128 if the output is 32 bytes.
 We only use